CatherineLeahy/CFG_Degree_Assignments/assignment_3/README.md

 The neighbourhood currently relies on manual records and email chains for its allotment administration, resulting in poor coordination and difficulty planning events.
 The neighbourhood needs to be able to:
 - :memo:Schedule and plan events according to how many people are due to attend
-- ::Record when a plan has been watered, fertilised, pruned, or harvested
+- :droplet:Record when a plant has been watered, fertilised, pruned, or harvested
-- ::Monitor growing plot usage and search for available plots
+- :mag_right:Monitor growing plot usage and search for available plots
 - ::

 ### Database